 4. the date of receipt by the party being served and the date of the return of the receipt or signature confirmation to the sender.

 This affidavit shall be prima facie evidence of personal service of the summons, the pleading and other documents to be served.
-Service shall be deemed complete and time shall begin to run for the purposes of paragraph J from the date of receipt by the party being served, provided that no default may be had on such service until the required affidavit has been filed.
+Service shall be deemed complete and time shall begin to run for the purposes of paragraph K from the date of receipt by the party being served, provided that no default may be had on such service until the required affidavit has been filed.

-D. Service by Publication; Return.
+E. Service by Publication; Return.
 Service by publication is not sufficient to confer jurisdiction upon the court to determine issues of paternity, child support, spousal maintenance, division of marital property, or any other issue requiring personal jurisdiction over a party.
-In actions involving dissolution of a marriage, custody or any other issue not requiring personal jurisdiction over a party, and where the person to be served is one whose present residence is unknown but whose last known residence was outside the state or has avoided service of process, and service by publication is the best means practicable under the circumstances for providing notice of institution of the action, then service may be made by publication in accordance with the requirements of this subpart.
+In actions involving dissolution of a marriage, legal decision-making or parenting time or any other issue not requiring personal jurisdiction over a party, and where the person to be served is one whose present residence is unknown but whose last known residence was outside the state or has avoided service of process, and service by publication is the best means practicable under the circumstances for providing notice of institution of the action, then service may be made by publication in accordance with the requirements of this subpart.
 Such service shall be made by publication of the summons and of a statement as to the manner in which a copy of the pleading and other documents being served may be obtained at least once per week for four successive weeks in a newspaper published in the county where the action is pending.
 If no newspaper is published in any such county, then the required publications shall be made in a newspaper published in an adjoining county.
 The service shall be complete thirty days after the first publication.
 When the residence of the person to be served is known, the party or officer making service shall also, on or before the date of the first publication, mail the summons, a copy of the pleading and other documents being served, postage prepaid, directed to that person at that person’s place of residence.

 Service by publication and the return thereof may be made by the party procuring service or that party’s attorney in the same manner as though made by an officer.
 The party or officer making service shall file an affidavit showing the manner and dates of publication and mailing and the circumstances warranting utilization of the procedure authorized by this subpart, which shall be prima facie evidence of compliance herewith.
 A printed copy of the publication shall accompany the affidavit.
 If the residence of the person to be served is unknown, and for that reason no mailing was made, the affidavit shall so state.

-F. Service upon Individuals in a Foreign Country.
+G. Service upon Individuals in a Foreign Country.
 Unless otherwise provided by federal law, service upon an individual from whom a waiver has not been obtained and filed, other than a minor or an incompetent person, may be effected in a place not within any judicial district of the United States:

 1. by any internationally agreed means reasonably calculated to give notice, such as those means authorized by the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents; or